-- Three compulsory core courses:

-Sociological Analysis; Demographic

-Analysis; and Life Course Research.

-Sociological Analysis is assessed by an

-open-book examination at the end of

-Trinity Term; Life Course Research and

-Demographic Analysis are assessed by

-take-home exams and essays.
-These

-papers are described below from page

-8.

-- A compulsory Methods of Social Research course, for which students are examined on a mixture of a formal examination and take-home assignments.
-The detailed requirements for the Methods course are described on page 9.

-- Two optional papers, for which students either sit an examination at the end of Trinity Term, or complete appropriate coursework if there is a practical component.
-Descriptions of optional papers begin on pagen 14.

-- Students should note that the options available may vary each year and there may be timetable restraints on the choice of options that may be combined.
+- A compulsory core paper, Sociological Analysis, for which students sit an openbook examination at the end of Trinity Term.
+This paper is described on page 8. - A compulsory Methods of Social Research paper, for which students are examined on a mixture of a formal examination and take-home assignments.
+The detailed requirements for the Methods paper are described on pages 8-11. - Two optional papers, for which students either sit an examination at the end of Trinity Term, or complete appropriate coursework if there is a practical component.
+Description of options courses begin on page 12.
+Students should note that the options available may vary each year and there may be timetable constraints on the choice of options that may be combined.

-- A Replication Project in which students will be assessed by a paper detailing their attempt to replicate published research findings.

-- An MPhil thesis comprising original sociological research.
-The thesis must be the student's own work; and analyse a sociological problem specified jointly by Supervisor and student.
+• A 10,000-word MSc thesis comprising original sociological research.
+The thesis must be the student's own work; and analyse a sociological problem agreed jointly by Supervisor and student.
 The components of the course are weighted as follows: